Ginger Background & Basics

 Supplements containing just one of these smaller compounds are available, and many drugs have attempted to isolate ginger’s single constituents for therapeutic benefit.
 However, the real magic is in the synergy.
 All these smaller players work as team in whole ginger, interacting in infinitely complex ways that make the whole root that much more powerful.

 Dysmenorrhea is the clinical term for period pain.
 It’s a common—and often debilitating—gynecological condition that affects between 45 and 95% of people with periods.1 Despite its high prevalence, dysmenorrhea is often poorly treated, and even disregarded, by health professionals and pain researchers.

-While many people with periods accept pain as a normal part of the cycle, it doesn’t have to be that way.
-Dysmenorrhea is treatable, and menstruators have options for managing their pain.
+While many people with periods accept pain as a normal part of their cycle, it doesn’t have to be that way.
+Dysmenorrhea is treatable, and menstruating people have options for managing their pain.
 This article describes how ginger offers a natural solution for reducing period cramps.

 Ginger is nature’s painkiller.
-It’s a robust analgesic (i.e. pain-reducer),17 and has been managing painful conditions like arthritis, fibromyalgia, migraines, and notably—dysmenorrhea, for thousands of years.18 In fact, ginger is one of the most commonly used natural products among women with dysmenorrhea.19 A review of eight scientific studies reported that, as pain treatment, ginger has a better safety profile than NSAIDs.20
+It’s a robust analgesic (i.e. pain-reducer),17 and has been managing painful conditions like arthritis, fibromyalgia, migraines, and notably, dysmenorrhea, for thousands of years.18 In fact, ginger is one of the most commonly used natural products among people with dysmenorrhea.19 A review of eight scientific studies reported that, as pain treatment, ginger has a better safety profile than over-the-counter painkillers.20

 How exactly does ginger reduce period pain?
 Scientists aren’t 100% sure, but have a few good theories: